Ehlers–Danlos syndrome: Surgery

 The instability of joints, leading to subluxations and joint pain, often requires surgical intervention in people with EDS.
 Instability of almost all joints can happen, but appears most often in the lower and upper extremities, with the wrist, fingers, shoulder, knee, hip, and ankle being most common.

 Common surgical procedures are joint debridement, tendon replacements, capsulorrhaphy, and arthroplasty.
-After surgery, the degree of stabilization, pain reduction, and people's satisfaction can improve, but surgery does not guarantee an optimal result; affected peoples and surgeons report being dissatisfied with the results.
+Aortic dissection and other such complications of vascular EDS will mandate surgical intervention.
+After surgery, the degree of stabilization, pain reduction, and people's satisfaction can improve, but surgery does not guarantee an optimal result; affected people and surgeons report being dissatisfied with the results.
 The consensus is that conservative treatment is more effective than surgery, particularly since people have extra risks of surgical complications due to the disease.
-Three basic surgical problems arise due to EDS – the strength of the tissues is decreased, which makes the tissue less suitable for surgery; the fragility of the blood vessels can cause problems during surgery; and wound healing is often delayed or incomplete.
-If considering surgical intervention, seeking care from a surgeon with extensive knowledge and experience in treating people with EDS and joint hypermobility issues would be prudent.
+Three basic surgical problems arise due to EDS: the tissues are weakened, making them less suitable for surgery; the blood vessels' fragility can cause problems during surgery; and wound healing is often delayed or incomplete.
+If considering surgical intervention, one should seek care from a surgeon with extensive knowledge and experience in treating people with EDS and joint hypermobility issues.

 Local anesthetics, arterial catheters, and central venous catheters cause a higher risk of bruise formation in people with EDS.
-Some people with EDS also show a resistance to local anaesthetics.
+Some people with EDS are also resistant to local anaesthetics.
 Resistance to lidocaine and bupivacaine is not uncommon, and mepivacaine tends to work better in people with EDS.
 Special recommendations for anesthesia are given for people with EDS.
 Detailed recommendations for anesthesia and perioperative care of people with EDS should be used to improve safety.

 Surgery in people with EDS requires careful tissue handling and a longer immobilization afterward.